 CESTA Seminar Series

-Every Tuesday lunchtime (12-1.15PM) during the academic quarter, researchers from across the Stanford community and beyond come together for presentations of new work in the digital humanities.
+On most Tuesdays at lunchtime (12-1:15PM) during the academic quarter, researchers from across the Stanford community and beyond come together for presentations of new work in the digital humanities.

 Currently, our events are primarily in a hybrid format, with some entirely online.
-You may join our events remotely via Zoom (you can find a registration link on the page of every event.)
+You may join our events remotely via Zoom by contacting Office Management Intern, Daniela Perez at perezd20 [at] stanford.edu (perezd20[at]stanford[dot]edu).
 If you do not have Zoom installed, you can download it for free here.

 Recordings of some of our past seminars are available on CESTA's Youtube Channel.